 3. Get help from others.

 There are many resources on campus to help with improving self-esteem.
-If you need assistance, call or stop by the Counseling Center for an appointment or more information.
+If you need assistance, call or stop by the Counseling Center to schedule an appointment or for more information.